 Last, but certainly not least, get some help from your holiday guests.
 No reason for you to slave away all by yourself.
 Assign an early arriver to door duty and set others to work putting out the place settings.
 It can help to appoint someone as bartender so people aren't constantly coming in and out of the kitchen for drinks.
 And speaking of a crowded kitchen, it's not a smart idea to recruit more helpers than the space can handle.
 One or two is usually a good bet -- you can orchestrate preparations better if they handle some of the many easy, yet time-consuming small tasks available, such as stirring vegetables or mashing potatoes.

 Of course, when it really comes down to it, the biggest time saver of all is to simply eat at other people's houses over the holidays.
 Not always the most tactful perhaps, but there's no question it would save you loads of time.
-For more tips and tricks on saving time and surviving the holidays, hurry over to the links on the next page.
+For more tips and tricks on saving time and surviving the holidays, hurry over to the links below.